 - Board members who are eager to define and solidify a more prominent fundraising role for themselves and the organization.

 Americans United aims to combine these strengths with the abilities and experience of a skilled development professional to create a development program of national reach, securing support far beyond the present levels — enlisting the aid of donors of all backgrounds as well as foundations, corporations and other funding sources.

 Americans United for Separation of Church and State is seeking a Chief Development Officer to lead the expansion of a comprehensive fundraising program.
-The immediate task of a new Chief Development Director will be to assume strategic, management and tactical roles within the organization in support of current fundraising and funding the new strategic plan.
+The immediate task of a new Chief Development Officer will be to assume strategic, management and tactical roles within the organization in support of current fundraising and funding the new strategic plan.
 This includes building a robust major gifts program.

 Reporting to the President and CEO, the Chief Development Officer will manage all integrated fundraising strategies, including membership/annual giving, major and planned gifts, corporate giving, foundation giving, gift processing/acknowledgement, data management and events.
 She/he will work closely with the senior staff team and board members on fundraising strategy and high-level donor cultivation, donor engagement activities and lead a three-person development team.

 The responsibilities of the Chief Development Officer include:

 - Provide strong, energetic, strategic leadership by setting ambitious but attainable goals that will increase annual operating funds;

 - Determine vision, direction and execution of plans to build and manage a full-scale development program, both near- and long-term;